 Some of the results from their analysis are shown in the chart below.
 Note that red lines indicate trends in 2006 (also a severe fire year); blacks lines indicate 2015.
 The tick marks on the X-axis indicate the month of the year.
 Comparing the two years, it is clear that 2015 was the more severe fire season.
 The sensors generally detected higher levels (or longer duration of emissions) of each pollutant in 2015.
 The peak number of fires observed by MODIS was slightly higher in 2006, but the sensor detected more fires overall in 2015.
 In both 2006 and 2015, fire activity increased rapidly as rainfall decreased.

 To see how the 2015 fires compared to severe fire seasons before the Earth Observing System satellites were in space, Goddard Institute for Space Studies scientist Robert Field looked back at longer-term records of visibility collected at Indonesian airports.
 The chart below compares visibility in 2015 with 1997 and 1991—two other years that were dry because of El Niño.
 (Note: Bext stands for extinction coefficient; a higher extinction coefficient means more smoke was in the air.
-The upper part of the chart shows how much rain fell.
-In that chart, “CPC pcp” stands for precipitation from the Climate Prediction Center, a NOAA research group.)
+The upper part of the chart shows how much rain fell. .)
 By that measure, 1997 was a far more severe fire season.
 In Sumatra, visibility was also lower in 1991, though in Kalimantan. visibility was about the same in 2015 and 1991.